inspiredlabs/custodians/README.md

 Other technologies will be decided on a case-by-case basis, usually during the [Definition Phase](#the-double-diamond-process).

-Technology questions might include:
+### Technology Questions

+Technology should improve engagement.
+The best way to do this is to equip, encourage &amp; entertain visitors.

+We can delight visitors by understanding their needs:

-- which devices are we visiting the site?
+- which devices do people visit the site with?
+- what [Functionality](#functionality) can we accommodate for editors?
-- can we automate parts of our workflow with AI?
+- can we automate our workflow, such as SEO with AI?
 - do we need to integrate with Youtube or other services?
 - if we use Github, do we even need a CMS – if so, which one?
-- what [Functionality](#functionality) do users need – eg: `search` from the very beginning, etc.?
+- what [Functionality](#functionality) do users need, eg: on-site search, or  geographically relevant search, blog comments or an `FAQ`?

 <!--

+How do we [personalise](https://webflow.com/blog/ncc-2021-uncommon-microsites) &amp; delight visitors?

 Depending on the requirements of the project:

 - Hygraph CMS